AungKaung1928/Robotics-projects_cpp/README.md

 ---

-**Built for robotics engineering interviews to showcase ROS2 C++ proficiency and autonomous navigation concepts.**
+"A personal project to practice and improve my ROS2 and C++ skills, focusing on autonomous navigation concepts."